stellar/slingshot/spec/ZkVM.md

 1. Checks if the stack is empty; fails otherwise.
 2. Checks if the uniqueness flag is set to `true`; fails otherwise.
 3. Computes [transaction ID](#transaction-id).
-4. Computes a verification statement for [aggregated transaction signature](#aggregated-transaction-signature).
+4. Computes a verification statement for [transaction signature](#transaction-signature).
 5. Computes a verification statement for [constraint system proof](#constraint-system-proof).
 6. Executes all [deferred point operations](#deferred-point-operations), including aggregated transaction signature and constraint system proof, using a single multi-scalar multiplication.
 Fails if the result is not an identity point.